What is VAC Opportunity Campus?

-The Opportunity Campus is powered by the Voluntary Action Center and brings together organizations from across Columbia to reach a common goal—empowering people to Make Home Happen.
+VAC Opportunity Campus is powered by the VAC and brings together organizations from across Columbia to reach a common goal—empowering people to Make Home Happen.

-Located in Columbia, the Campus will be equipped with a Shelter, community Resource Center, and Medical Clinic.
+Located in Columbia, the VAC OC will be equipped with an Emergency Shelter, the Cindy Mustard Resource Center, and a Medical Clinic.
 For the first time in Boone County history, collaborative partners will come together in one place to empower our unhoused neighbors to start anew.

-The Opportunity Campus is powered by the Voluntary Action Center and brings together organizations from across Columbia to reach a common goal—empowering people to Make Home Happen and start anew.
+VAC Opportunity Campus is powered by VAC and brings together organizations from across Columbia to reach a common goal—empowering people to Make Home Happen and start anew.

-• As an anchor in the Columbia community for over 50 years, the Voluntary Action Center has provided emergency services and resources to residents experiencing hardship and homelessness in Boone County.
+• As an anchor in the Columbia community for over 50 years, the VAC has provided emergency services and resources to residents experiencing hardship and homelessness in Boone County.

-• The Voluntary Action Center reaches out to those in need with basic and emergency services in the areas of health, employment, education, and housing.
+• VAC reaches out to those in need with basic and emergency services in the areas of health, employment, education, and housing.

-The key to making homelessness a brief, rare, and non-recurring experience is the comprehensive services that will be offered by The Opportunity Campus.
+The key to making homelessness a brief, rare, and non-recurring experience is the comprehensive services that will be offered at VAC Opportunity Campus.

 Campus Partners

-Turning Point will provide day drop-in services and serve as the point of access for facilitating building services to all Opportunity Campus clients.
+Turning Point, a ministry of Wilkes Blvd United Methodist Church, will provide daytime drop-in services and serve as the point of access for facilitating building services to all clients at the Shelter Building.

 Room at the Inn will provide low-barrier shelter services 365 days a year.

-Missouri Faith Voices will support the Opportunity Campus through organizing congregational support and promoting racial equity for all people.
+Missouri Faith Voices will support VAC Opportunity Campus through organizing congregational support and promoting racial equity for all people.

 Loaves and Fishes will provide free community evening meals to approximately 150 people each night.